 The Act on Prevention of Transfer of Criminal Proceeds stipulates the penalties to ensure the effectiveness of supervisory mechanisms put in place by the competent administrative authorities over specified business operators (excluding lawyers) and the penalties on the illicit transfer of savings passbooks, and the police are enhancing efforts to crack down on such practices.
 Many money laundering crimes involve the illicit use of savings passbooks in the name of another party.
-The number of cases cleared as the illicit transfer of savings passbooks in 2022 was 3,066, an increase of 531 cases on the previous year (see Table 4-7).
+The number of cases cleared as the illicit transfer of savings passbooks and other violations of the Act on Prevention of Transfer of Criminal Proceeds in 2023 was 3,424, an increase of 358 cases over the previous year (see Table 4-7).